turnage/graw/readme.md

     go get github.com/turnage/graw

-graw
+graw is for writing Reddit bots
-* is for writing Reddit bots that run forever and all time.
+* that run forever and all the time.
-* is for writing Reddit bots fast without worrying about things like "loops".
+* quickly without worrying about things like "loops".
-* is for writing Reddit bots *in Go*!
+* *in Go!*

 Choose what events on Reddit to listen for (e.g. private messages, or new posts in certain subreddits) and graw will feed them to your bot.
 Here is a simple